A nonlinear relationship between y and x can often

 Example: the model with response function

-E{y} = 1,740 - 4x12 - 3x22 - 3x1x2
+E{y} = 1,740 - 4x12 - 3x22 - 3x1x2yields the quadratic response surface

 The following exhibit (figure b) is another example of a quadratic surface